-Over sixty percent of businesses market their services and product with an explainer video.
+Over seventy percent of businesses market their services and product with an explainer video.
 An explainer video is usually a short animation that explains a business idea, service, or product in a clear, concise, and compelling manner to generate sales.
 Profitable explainer videos come with a compelling script.
 No two explainer videos are alike; however, there is a general formula to follow to ensure the success of your explainer video template.

 Step #1: Set Up the Problem